flutter/website/src/docs/development/tools/sdk/uninstall.md

 Before uninstalling Flutter, you have a few things to consider:

 - Do you want to uninstall only Flutter, or also Dart?
-Dart is contained within the Flutter SDK, so it might be easiest to uninstall Flutter and then do a fresh Dart install.
+Dart is contained within the Flutter SDK, so if it's your only Dart install, it's easiest to uninstall Flutter (which uninstalls the included Dart), and then do a fresh [Dart install][].

+  [Dart install]: {{site.dart-site}}/get-dart
 - Do you also want to uninstall Android Studio?
 Xcode?
 CocoaPods?
 If so, refer to the docs for those tools.

 {% comment %} Nav tabs {% endcomment -%}